SMPA Responding to Member Needs During Difficult Times

 Members who have no alternative but to pay in cash may call our office to make an appointment.

-Will SMPA be shutting off power to people to people who are unable to pay because of job loss due to COVID-19?
+Will SMPA be shutting off power to people who are unable to pay because of job loss due to COVID-19?

 If I am unable to pay my power bill due to a coronavirus-related job loss, will you shut my power off?